 In Japanese, New year is 'shogatsu'.
-In Japanese characters it is written like this: 正月.
-You can practice writing it below.
-Trace the characters by following the stroke order, then try to write them on your own.
+In Japanese characters it is written like this: 正月 You can practice writing it below:

 Did you know that there is a tradition of doing calligraphy in the New Year in Japan?
-It is called Kakizome, 書き初め in kanji characters, which means 'first writing' because it is the first calligraphy of the New Year.
+Not everyone will do this nowadays, but it is called Kakizome, which means 'first writing' because it is the first calligraphy of the New Year.